ChengZhenLee/AD-LaTeX-Formulae-Generator/README.md

 This project is part of the HiWi position at the Software Tools for Computational Engineering group at RWTH Aachen University.

 ## Purpose
-Generate the derivative formulae for arbitrary orders of algorithmic differentiation in both tangent and adjoint mode.
+Generate LaTeX code that reflects formulae for arbitrary orders algorithmic differentiation in both tangent and adjoint mode.

 ### Usage
 1. Run the command: